MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 This is a development-only setting to enable debugging of client-side code in Visual Studio.

-For complicated scenarios, the browser tools (**F12**) may work best for debugging, and don't require changes to custom prefixes.
+For complicated scenarios, the browser tools (**F12**) sometimes work best for debugging, because they don't require changes to custom prefixes.

 ### Configure source maps using a tsconfig.json file